gabrielgatu/elixible/README.md

 More details will be added as soon as I have some free time :)

+## Project Structure

+- Auth: Authentication system.
+Currently very minimal (and bad).
+Only plain supported.

+- Client: Modules for connection, handlers, user API.

+- XMPP: Parsing and mapping modules.

+- Sample: The sample module (Note: the handlers are called from client mods, so its name does not have to change)

 ## Usage

 - To login with a user: